cardboard-iguana/cardboard-iguana.com/log/2022-04-18-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 To execute `hashdump` you will need to be connected to the `lsass.exe` process.

-Note that migrating Meterpreter will change its current working directory to that of the process it’s attaching to.
+Note that migrating Meterpreter will change its current working directory to that of the process it's attaching to.

 * [Using Mimikatz](../notes/mimikatz.md)
 * [How to view all network shares in Windows](https://www.computerhope.com/issues/ch000534.htm)